 What is Achiote?

-Annatto seeds are known as Achiote in the Mexican region.
-These are seeds that come from a tree that is commonly grown in the tropics of Central and South America as well as the Caribbean.
+Achiote is the Mexican name for annato seeds, which are seeds that come from a tree that is commonly grown in the tropics of Central and South America as well as the Caribbean.
 For centuries, they have been used for coloring purposes.
-These seeds impart a bright red to yellowish color to things, including body paint, cloth, as well as food.
+These seeds impart a bright red to yellow color to items such as body paint, cloth, as well as food.

 Are Achiote and Annatto Seeds the Same?